-A study conducted at George Mason University revealed that people who are able to detect and understand their emotions were less likely to turn to drugs, alcohol or food as escape routes.
+A study conducted at George Mason University, for example, found that people who are able to detect and understand their emotions are less likely to turn to drugs, alcohol, or food as escape routes.

-Other research developed at the University of Kansas went a step further by delving into the impact of emotional self-regulation on a physical level.
-These researchers found that people with cancer who were able to detect, label and understand their emotions had lower levels of inflammation, a process that is at the root of this disease and is considered a poor prognosis.
+Another study conducted at the University of Kansas went a step further by delving into the impact of emotional self-regulation on the physical level.
+These researchers found that people with cancer who were able to detect, label, and understand their emotions had lower levels of inflammation, a process that underlies this disease and is considered a poor prognosis.

 Neither feelings are so emotional nor thinking is so rational

-We tend to think that emotions and thought are antagonistic processes that exclude or annoy each other.
-However, the truth is that in each emotion there is a pinch of reason and in each thought there is a dose of feeling.
+We often think of emotions and thought as mutually exclusive, antagonistic processes, or even mutually exclusive.
+However, the truth is that in every emotion there is a grain of reason, and in every thought there is a dose of feeling.

-Although we act guided by the emotions that we are experiencing at that moment, in reality we are also reacting to a complex mental process that has occurred in the background: the cognitive interpretation that we have made of the event.
+Even if you’re acting on the emotions you’re experiencing at the moment, you’re actually also reacting to a complex mental process that’s been going on in the background: your cognitive interpretation of the event.

-The truth is that we do not react to reality, but rather to the meaning we give to that reality, and in that case it influences everything from our expectations and needs to our thoughts.
-Therefore, emotions are not simply reactions to the environment but also to the assessment we make of what is happening to us.
+The truth is that we don’t react to reality, but rather to the meaning we give it, so our expectations, needs, and even our thoughts also influence it.
+Therefore, emotions are not merely reactions to a situation, but also an assessment of what is happening to us.

-For example, if a person throws a glass of water on us, the most consistent emotional reaction would be surprise since it is an unexpected event.
-However, when we start to think about that person’s intentions and our rational mind kicks in, we may react angrily, thinking that he did it on purpose.
-Thus, anger is not an emotional reaction to what happened but to our interpretation of what has happened.
+For example, if someone spills a glass of water on you, the most congruent emotional reaction is surprise, since it’s unexpected.
+However, when you start to think about that person’s intentions and your rational mind kicks in, you’re likely to get angry if you think they did it on purpose.
+Therefore, anger isn’t an emotional reaction to what happened, but rather a reflection of how it happened.

 What is the difference between emotions and feelings?

-Knowing the difference between emotions and feelings is not a mere epistemological or linguistic exercise, it will help us to better understand our reactions and behaviors, allowing us to regulate our affective responses to achieve greater well-being.
+Knowing the difference between emotions and feelings is not merely an epistemological or linguistic exercise; it will help us better understand our reactions and behaviors, allowing us to regulate our emotional responses to achieve greater well-being.

 When they give us terrible news, such as the death of a pet or a loved one, for example, it is an emotion that is activated.
 In these types of situations our reaction is almost automatic and difficult to control, so that we will feel very sad and it is even probable that we will cry.